-What is the Role of Diet in Oral and Oropharyngeal Cancers?
+What is the Role of Diet/Foods in Oral/Mouth and Oropharyngeal Cancers?

 Although smoking tobacco and drinking alcohol are considered as the major risk factors/causes for oral cavity/mouth cancer and oropharyngeal cancer, diet may also play an important role in increasing or reducing the risk of these cancers.
 In this blog, we will have a look at some of the studies carried out by researchers across the world, which evaluated the association between the intake of different types of foods/diet and the risk of oral cavity/mouth or oropharyngeal cancer.

-Diet/Foods that may Reduce the Risk of Oral or Oropharyngeal Cancer
+Diet/Foods that may Reduce the Risk of Oral/Mouth or Oropharyngeal Cancer

 Including Cruciferous Vegetables in the Diet may decrease the Risk of Oral Cancer